An ecological treasure.

 Flora and fauna

-These numbers are our current best estimate of what we have here at El Zota, and are based on the surveys conducted by visiting researchers and students.
+Everyday we get growing numbers that are our current best estimate of what we have here at El Zota, and are based on the surveys conducted by visiting researchers and students.
 We know there’s more out there and are always eager to learn more about our forests!

 Common animals you can find at the station include: spider, capuchin, and howler monkeys, tapirs, Great Green Macaws, alligators, snakes, frogs, and much more.
 Our many walkable trails allow visitors to experience the tropical environment with its incredible biodiversity, and hopefully learn firsthand the importance of preserving this natural habitat.